 There’s been a bit of a .45 Super resurgence of late.
 I carry a pistol every day for self defense, but I also hunt quite a bit, and very much enjoy hunting feral hogs.
 I’m always looking for a pistol that can serve both roles well enough, so the .45 Super piqued my interest.

-I also don’t see the need for the .45 Super as a self defense round.
+I also don’t see the need for the .45 Super as a self-defense round.
 The .45 ACP does a fine job on its own.
-The increased energy and penetration of the .45 Super is nice, but the increased recoil and time it takes to get back on target during a defensive gun use is not.
+The increased energy and penetration of the .45 Super is nice, but the increased recoil and time it takes to get back on target during a defensive double tap is not.
 Where is shines is in a few specific realms of competition, and handgun hunting.

 I was originally looking to build a 1911 to run .45 Super and I may still do that.
-But the GLOCK 21SF I already had was just so easy to convert that I was willing to try it first.
+But the GLOCK 21SF (with its 13-round magazine) I already had was just so easy to convert that I was willing to try it first.

 I’ve noticed a big difference in the animals’ behavior when using a suppressor.
 They don’t run as far, scatter as much, and half the time they run toward the gun, not away from it.
 Using a suppressor at night usually guarantees I get a couple of shots off on the running sounder instead of just one and done.

-According to my shooting log, I have just under 1,000 rounds of .45 Super through my already used GLOCK 21SF.
+According to my shooting log, I have just fewer than 1,000 .45 Super rounds through my already used GLOCK 21SF.
 The results have been nothing but positive.

 Don’t be dumb

-To convert my G21SF to run .45 Super, I bought an Alpha Wolf threaded barrel, a 24lb recoil spring, and a tungsten guide rod, all from Lone Wolf Distributors.
-I originally went with a 23lb recoil spring, but then found a 24lb and went it with it instead.
+To convert my G21SF to run .45 Super, I bought an aftermarket barrel (Alpha Wolf stainless-steel threaded barrel), a heavier recoil spring (24 pounds), and a tungsten guide rod, all from Lone Wolf Distributors (LWD).
+I originally went with a 23-pound recoil spring, but then found a heavier spring (24-pound) and went it with it instead.
 I can’t tell the difference.